 Check our COVID-19 resource page for a list of reopening announcements from Huntsville tourism partners.

 City of Huntsville Public Transit is running and has resumed its normal schedule.

-Many events have been cancelled or postponed.
+Many previously cancelled/postponed events are being rescheduled in 2021.
 Be sure to check our Event Calendar for updates, and confirm details for individual events with the host organization.

 Frequently Asked Questions About Travel to Huntsville/Madison County During COVID-19:

 - An event I had tickets for at the Von Braun Center got cancelled/rescheduled.
 Who do I contact about refunds?
-The Von Braun Center is working diligently with their performers and ticketing agencies to issue refunds (certain guidelines apply).
+The Von Braun Center is working diligently with their performers and ticketing agencies to reschedule previously postponed events.
 Ticket holders for rescheduled events are encouraged to keep their original tickets and check the VBC's website for updates.

-- When will Space Camp resume?
-Currently, Space Camp is set to resume for Expedition 40 on June 28 - July 3.
+- Is Space Camp still running?
+Space Camp remains operational, reopening in May for the 2021 season.
 More Space Camp FAQ and contact info can be found here.

 - Can I still fly in to the Huntsville International Airport?
 Yes, the Huntsville International Airport is fully operational and offering passenger service.
-As of May 18, all individuals entering the facility will be required to wear a protective face covering.
+All individuals entering the facility are required to wear a protective face covering.

 - Are hotels closed?
 Hotels are designated as essential businesses and are allowed to remain open.
 Individual hotels may decide to close or reduce operations - please check with your individual hotel.

 - Will I get a refund for travel if hotels are closed?
 Contact the hotel you've booked for specific refund information.